 As of 2020, Color Discovery is only available in the United States.
 Color Discovery, including the ancestry report, is not intended to provide medical advice or help make health-related decisions.

 Color Genomics in the News

 In 2019, Forbes reported that the NIH awarded Color Genomics a $4.6 million grant.
-This money will be used to provide genetic counseling to participants in the NIH’s “All of Us” research program.
+This money provided genetic counseling to participants in the NIH’s “All of Us” research program.

 The program aims to advance precision medicine for diverse populations.
 Enrolled participants provide health information and have their whole genome sequence sequenced.

 In January 2019, Color Genomics announced a new partnership with Chicago-based NorthShore University HealthSystem.
-In October 2019, they announced a similar partnership with the Louisiana-based Ochsner Health System.
-Both the Northshore, Color Genomics and the Ochsner, Color genomics partnerships were meant to integrate genetic testing into primary care, providing more people with access to genetic testing.
+In October 2019, it announced a similar partnership with the Louisiana-based Ochsner Health System.
+Both associations were meant to integrate genetic testing into primary care, providing more people with access to genetic testing.

 Work life appears to be a priority for Color Genomics careers, which has a nearly perfect star rating on Glassdoor.